-- For example, the demand of rare earth metals and semi-precious metals varies significantly depending on the generator type of wind turbines (Wiesen, et al. 2017). - 2 As technology develops, it is expected that both service life and efficiency and performance of installations will increase.
+3 For example, the demand of rare earth metals and semi-precious metals varies significantly depending on the generator type of wind turbines (Wiesen, et al. 2017l).

-Selected raw material use for some power generation installation according to the current state (left)^{a)} and in minerals a) Distinctions between onshore wind turbines are made according to the respective generator type.
-They are (a) asynchronous generator (rotor "rushes" ahead of magnetic field) with a high-ratio gear and electrically excited (example: GAMESA G90), (b) synchronous generator (rotor rotates synchronously with the magnetic field), which is permanently energised and uses a gearbox (system example: VESTAS V112) and (c) electrically excited synchronous generator with a direct drive (system example: ENER-CON E-82).
+Selected raw material use for some power generation installation according to the current state (left)^{a)} and in development (right)^{b)} based on (Wiesen, et al. 2017l)

+a) Distinctions between onshore wind turbines are made according to the respective generator type.
+They are (a) asynchronous generator (rotor "rushes" ahead of magnetic field) with a high-ratio gear and electrically excited (example: GAMESA 690), (b) synchronous generator (rotor rotates synchronously with the magnetic field), which is permanently energised and uses a gearbox (system example: VESTAS V112) and (c) electrically excited synchronous generator with a direct drive (system example: ENER-CON E-82).
 In photovoltaic systems, a distinction is made between thick-film and thin-film cell techniques.
 Thick-film cells use a system with polycrystalline silicon absorbers, while thin-film cells apply a copper-indium-gallium-diselenide absorber.
-Both systems are modelled as on-roof installations (Wiesen, et al. 2017l).
+Both systems are modelled as on-roof installations (Wiesen, et al. 2017)).